 In addition to coordinating the broader schedule, Laura and her fellow teachers share information and pointers on things they’re trying.
 They sit in on each other’s meetings and help cross promote tours for one another during class.
 They even pass along the latest info from their shared Tour Consultant, so not everyone has to communicate with him separately.

 Most importantly, Laura and her colleague’s travel program means more options for a wider number of students.
 A school trip to Italy might resonate with a student who loves history.
-And a tour of France might sound like a dream come true to kids with a growing interest in language.
+And a school tour of France might sound like a dream come true to kids with a growing interest in language.
 But the more trips they can make available, the more interests they can speak to.

 “By offering multiple trips, you find more kids,” Laura explains.
 “You’re going to pull kids in on the fringes that were maybe thinking about travel but weren’t really crazy about my itinerary.
 The more trips you offer, the more opportunities that you have to get kids involved who want to travel.”